Harvard-ATG/chef-omeka/README.md

-Harvard ATG's chef starter cookbook cookbook
+Harvard ATG's omeka cookbook
 =============================

-chef starter cookbook (0.1.0) Base Cookbook
+omeka (0.1.0) A helper for a LAMP Stack running Omeka

-Installs/Configures ...
+A helper Stack for running the Omeka (http://omeka.org), software stack

 Requirements
 ------------